-Income: The average annual income of a Boilermaker is $62,150, or $29.88 hourly.
+Annual Income: The average median salary of a Boilermaker is $64,290, or $30.91 hourly.
 This can be the perfect career for you if you are good with equipment, mostly welding tools, and are not bothered with a physically hard and dangerous job.

-Job Description: A boilermaker create and place boilers and other big containers that hold gases and liquids such as oil.
-Other duties involve cleaning and examining boilers for faults, reading blueprints, creating pieces and curving into shapes, and welding pieces together.
+Job Role: A boilermaker creates and places boilers and other big containers that hold gases and liquids such as oil.
+Other duties involve cleaning and examining boilers for faults, reading blueprints, creating pieces and curving them into shapes, and welding pieces together.

 Education or Training Requirement: Mainly, an individual needs to have a high school diploma or the like and should be 18 years old and above before you can take the apprenticeship training program.
 The apprenticeship training program takes place while on the operation.
 Having experiences and certifications in welding advances your opportunity of getting into apprenticeship programs.

-Job Description: The responsibilities of a line worker include installing, repairing, and keeping electrical equipment in good condition.
-They work with high-powered lines and need to climb utility posts to get to them.
-Though they work regular hours, when there is an extensive power outage caused by storms or other sudden occurrences, they need to work for extra hours.
+Job Description: The responsibilities of power line technicians include installing, repairing, and keeping electrical equipment in good condition.
+They work with high-voltage electric power lines and need to climb utility posts to get to them.
+Though they work regular hours, when there is an extensive power outage caused by storms or other sudden occurrences, extra hours are required.

 Education or Training Requirement: You should have a high school diploma or equivalent to proceed in the apprenticeship training program of a line worker.
 Formal education can give you an advantage, but you must need a practicum.